 We hope this book provides you with useful information and guidance, but when it comes time to defend against an accusation of domestic violence, you need an experienced attorney at your side.
 The lawyers at Hamilton Grant are always available to consult with and to represent individuals charged with domestic violence offenses in Texas.

-Feel free to schedule an appointment at one of your convenient offices in Corpus Christi, San Antonio, Lubbock, Midland, Odessa, Amarillo, and Abilene.
+Feel free to schedule an appointment at one of your convenient offices in Corpus Christi, El Paso, Lubbock, Midland, Odessa, Amarillo, and Abilene.